How to Get a Replacement Retainer

 Many orthodontists, including Premier Orthodontics, include free replacement retainers for a certain period of time after braces or Invisalign with the cost of braces.
 (Click here to learn more about the cost of braces or Invisalign with Premier Orthodontics, which includes replacement retainers)

-For someone who has been finished with braces for a period outside of that window or for someone who didn’t originally have braces or Invisalign with our office but is wanting to repair their broken permanent retainers, it costs $250 to repair or replace a retainer.
+For someone who has been finished with braces for a period outside of that window the cost is $250.
+For someone who didn’t originally have braces or Invisalign with our office but is wanting to repair their broken permanent retainers, it costs $850 to repair or replace a retainer.

 Some offices may have programs available where you can order multiple sets of replacement retainers at a quantity discount.
 These programs incentivize you to get multiple sets of retainers, which you will more likely than not need down the road anyway.